Single-unit study

 AMB277 Stakeholders and Community Engagement: Local and Global Perspectives

-This unit introduces students to stakeholder and community engagement, a key practice area of public relations.
-Students will explore the theoretical foundations of stakeholder and community engagement at a local and global level to understand and formulate contemporary communication and relationship strategies, to inform planning, and implementation.
-Students will develop the skills and knowledge needed to help organisations identify stakeholder and community expectations, develop and implement appropriate engagement programs, and evaluate engagement strategies within a framework of ethical practice.
+This unit introduces you to stakeholder and community engagement, a key practice area of public relations.
+You will explore the theoretical foundations of stakeholder and community engagement at a local and global level to understand and formulate contemporary communication and relationship strategies, to inform planning, and implementation.
+You will develop the skills and knowledge needed to help organisations identify stakeholder and community expectations, develop and implement appropriate engagement programs, and evaluate engagement strategies within a framework of ethical practice.

 AMB303 International Logistics

-Current and future managers in businesses need to comprehend the role which logistics and supply chain management play in enhancing corporate performance.
+Current and future managers in businesses need to comprehend the role that logistics and supply chain management play in fulfilling the firm's value proposition, in providing goods and services to their customers, and ultimately in enhancing corporate operational and financial performance.

 AMB330 Digital Optimisation

-Digital has changed the way we think, communicate and purchase as consumers.
+Digital has changed the way we think, communicate, and purchase as consumers.
 The digital environment permeates our decision making as advertising and marketing communication professionals.
 Hence, an understanding of how to optimise an organisation's digital offerings and how to measure its performance is a critical vocational skill.
 In this unit, students work with a real world client to integrate digital tools into customer journey mapping.
-These tools include search engine optimisation (SEO), Google Ads, organic social and paid social.
+These tools include search engine optimisation (SEO), generative engine optimisation (GEO), Google Ads, influencer marketing, organic social, and paid social.

 AMB336 International Marketing

 Globalisation has required firms to look beyond their domestic markets to remain competitive and profitable.
-An understanding of marketing internationally is vital in today's global marketplace where different challenges and value systems exist.
+An understanding of global marketing is vital in today's global marketplace where different challenges and value systems exist.
+Companies must adapt their strategies to cater to diverse consumer behaviours, cultural nuances, and regulatory environments.
+This often involves tailoring products, pricing, promotion, and distribution strategies to suit local preferences while maintaining a consistent global brand identity.
+Firms that can effectively integrate global insights with local responsiveness are better positioned to achieve sustainable growth and long-term success.

 This unit uses the core characteristics of service experiences as a framework to explore strategies for the marketing of services domestically and internationally.
 Services marketing is an important growth area and students need to understand how services marketing principles apply to the real world.
 This will be achieved by examining the application of marketing concepts, models and tools in services using case studies and practical experiences.
 Service quality management and the pervading influence of technology are critical topics that differentiate this unit within the marketing program.